 |

-words for racism and sexism, but wealth discrimination isn’t fully recognized.
+have words for racism and sexism, but wealth discrimination isn’t fully recognized.

 It is a bias in favor of the wealthy and against labor, the environment, and the